 Local organizations can do more to prevent and reduce the harm of poverty with evidence-based programming and the right support.
 The Public Policy Institute receives funding to coordinate processes of strategically distributing grant awards to local programs related to the funding source’s goal.
 The process usually involves writing and disseminating a Request for Proposals, recruiting an independent review panel to score the applicants’ proposals, and coordinating the award and evaluation processes.

 When we grant funds to community-based agencies to impact specific needs, the award is accompanied by training and technical assistance to boost the agencies’ effectiveness and organizational capacity.
 In addition, comprehensive program evaluation includes a shared database for monitoring, as well as regular site visits.
-Our programs that employ re-granting include Brighter Futures, the Milwaukee County Substance Abuse Coalition, and Coming Together Milwaukee.
+Our programs that employ re-granting include the MKE Brighter Futures Initiative and the Milwaukee County Substance Abuse Prevention Coalition's Stay Strong MKE Initiative.

-The Public Policy Institute programs related to prevention services include the following:
+The Public Policy Institute's prevention services include the following: